jjoocceeee/Screeps/README.md

 # Screeps Boilerplate
+Code used to implement and play https://screeps.com/
 ### About
-This is a starter with Grunt and hot reload.
+Uses Grunt and hot reload.
 On file saves, it will auto update on Screeps.

 ### Config
 A config.json is required in the root of the project: